MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ### Structured Text

-When Power Query can detect structure to your text file, it will treat it as a delimiter separated value file, and give you the same options available when opening a CSV--which is essentially just a file with an extension indicating the delimiter type.
+When Power Query can detect structure to your text file, it'll treat it as a delimiter separated value file, and give you the same options available when opening a CSV&mdash;which is essentially just a file with an extension indicating the delimiter type.

-For example, if you save the following below as a text file, it will be read as having a tab delimiter rather than unstructured text.
+For example, if you save the following below as a text file, it'll be read as having a tab delimiter rather than unstructured text.
 ```
 Column 1	Column 2	Column 3
 This is a string.
 1	ABC123